Policybazaar: Controversies

 In early 2019, Policybazaar filed an intellectual property case against insurance company Acko General Insurance and Coverfox Insurance Broking Private Limited for trademark infringement.

-In May 2021, the Insurance Regulatory and Development Authority of India (IRDAI) imposed a fine of ₹24 lakh on Policybazaar for flouting norms related to SMS advertising.
+In May 2021, the Insurance Regulatory and Development Authority of India (IRDAI) imposed a fine of ₹2.4 million on Policybazaar for flouting norms related to SMS advertising.

 On 25 July 2022, Policybazaar acknowledged that there had been a data breach, resulting in over 50 million user data records being leaked.
 Cyberx9 reported that they identified the vulnerabilities, which seemed like "intentional backdoor vulnerabilities", which "did not get fixed until 7 days even though it would take about an hour to fix them".

 On 6 December 2023, Policybazaar sends defamation notice to insurance review platform Beshak Solutions Private Limited.

-GST officials raided PB Fintech's Gurugram office on January 13, 2025, focusing on vendors linked to its subsidiary, PB Partners, which manages offline insurance distribution for Policybazaar.
+GST officials raided PB Fintech's Gurugram office on 13 January 2025, focusing on vendors linked to its subsidiary, PB Partners, which manages offline insurance distribution for Policybazaar.
 The company confirmed full cooperation with authorities and stated no financial impact from the raid.
 Further details remain undisclosed.